• Products

 Moose Manor Farms

-Fresh Hand Gathered Chicken & Duck Eggs For Your Table $4/dozen
+Fresh Hand Gathered Organic Chicken & Duck Eggs For Your Table $5/dozen

 Leghorn Eggs from Bossy #1 & #2

 Those bossy little hens are out there right now happily clucking and scratching on the property while soaking up the fresh air.
-Each day they proudly lay one to three dozen eggs depending on the season.
-The eggs come in a variety of colors... some are brown, some white, some pink, and some duck hens give me coal black shelled eggs.
+Each day they proudly lay two to five dozen eggs depending on the season. varying shades of brown, white, pink, green, blue, and some duck hens give me coal black shelled eggs!
 Some girls just gotta show off :)

 A Healthy Dose of Egg Health Info: